DenizTC/VRModelingStarter/README.md

 # VRModelingStarter
-A starter project for creating 3D models in VR/AR, using the Leap Motion.
+VRModelingStarter is an example project that demonstrates how 3D models can be created in a virtual / augmented environment.
+This project uses the Leap Motion controller to create polygons by pinching in the world.

 ### Before you begin
 VRModelingStarter requires the [Orion software update](https://developer.leapmotion.com/orion).